-A. 4.2.1 - Retirement Healthcare Savings:
+4.2.1 - Retirement Healthcare Savings:

 Members hired after July 1, 2000 but prior to March 21, 2018, shall receive an annual payment of \$5,000.00, paid in quarterly installments of \$1,250.00, directed to the Retirement Healthcare Savings Account of the employee's choice (either ICMA or Nationwide Retirement Solutions).
-Members hired after March 21, 2018 shall receive an annual payment of \$2,500.00, paid in guarterly installments of \$625.00, directed to the Retirement Healthcare Savings Account of the employee's choice (either ICMA or Nationwide Retirement of the employee's choice (either ICMA or Nationwide Retirement Healthcare Savings Account of the employee's choice (either ICMA or Nationwide Retirement Solutions).
+Members hired after March 21, 2018 shall receive an annual payment of \$2,500.00, paid in quarterly installments of \$625.00, directed to the Retirement Healthcare Savings Account of the employee's choice (either ICMA or Nationwide Retirement Solutions).

-The City shall establish the following terms and conditions by which 4.2.2 - Deferred Compensation Loans:
+4.2.2 - Deferred Compensation Loans:

-Association members may take out loans against their Deferred Compensation savings:account subject to the following terms and conditions:
+Association members may take out loans against their Deferred Compensation account subject to the following terms and conditions:

 - Loans shall be made pursuant to a written, enforceable loan agreement. - Loans shall be available for all purposes.
-Loans can range between \$1,000 and shall not exceed the lesser of (i) \$50,000, depending upon plan regulations. or (ii) the greater of 1/2 of the employee's account balance or \$10,000.
-The minimum loan amount available shall be \$1,000.00. - Participants shallEmployees may receive one loan per calendar year and may have only one outstanding loan at a time. - LoansLoans shall be repaid in substantially equal installments of principal and interest, at least quarterly, over no more than 5 years; provided that loans for a principal residence shall be repaid in substantially equal installments of principal and interest, at least monthly, over no more than 15 years.
+Loans shall not exceed the lesser of (i) \$50,000, or (ii) the greater of 1/2 of the employee's account balance or \$10,000.
+The minimum loan amount available shall be \$1,000.00.

+- Employees may receive one loan per calendar year and may have only one outstanding loan at a time. - Loans shall be repaid in substantially equal installments of principal and interest, at least quarterly, over no more than 5 years; provided that loans for a principal residence shall be repaid in substantially equal installments of principal and interest, at least monthly, over no more than 15 years.
 The City may, in its discretion, suspend the loan repayment period for up to one year for an employee on a leave of absence. - Loans shall be made at a reasonable interest rate. - Employees shall repay loans directly to the employee's deferred compensation plan provider.
 Loans will be in default if any payment is not made within 60 days of the date it is due or as otherwise provided in the loan agreement. - If there is a default or the loan does not meet the requirements outlined above, the outstanding loan balance will be reported as a taxable distribution in addition to the amount of cash distributed from the plan, and may be subject to additional taxes for early withdrawal.

-Arrangements for such loans must be initiated by the employee and made directly with their deferred compensation provider.
-Such loans are contingent upon the benefit being offered by the employee's selected deferred compensation plan provider. plan provider.
+Arrangements for such loans must be initiated by the employee and made directly with their deferred compensation plan provider.

-B. 4.2.3 - Deferred Compensation Match for Tier 1 Deputy Fire Chief:
+4.2.3 - Deferred Compensation Match for Tier 1 Deputy Fire Chief:

-At the end of each quarter, the City shall deposit into the deferred compensation plan account of any Battalion Chief or Deputy Fire Chief hired by the City prior to July 1, 2000 an amount equal to that deposited by the employee, not to exceed nineteen hundred dollars (\$1,900.00) per year.
+At the end of each quarter, the City shall deposit into the deferred compensation plan account of any Deputy Fire Chief hired by the City prior to July 1, 2000 an amount equal to that deposited by the employee, not to exceed nineteen hundred dollars (\$1,900.00) per year.
 The match shall be applied to a single provider selected by the employee.
-[4/5/17 Side Letter]